Siem Reap: Floating villages

 There are four floating villages around Siem Reap: Kompong Khleang, Kompong Phluk, Chong Kneas, and Meychrey, home to a bird sanctuary.
 Kompong Khleang is considered the largest and most authentic, and Chong Kneas the least authentic but most visited due to its proximity to the city.

 Tonlé Sap

 Tonlé Sap, Khmer for 'vast body of fresh water' and more commonly translated as 'great lake', is a combined lake and river system of major importance to Cambodia.
 It is in the heart of Cambodia and is home to many floating villages.
 Tonle Sap is 30 minutes south of downtown Siem Reap at the port of Chong Kneas.
 The lake and its villages have many unique features and attractions, making Tonle Sap tours popular with tourists.
 The area around the Tonle Sap including the province of Siem Reap is part of the greater Tonle Sap Biosphere Reserve.

 Phnom Dei

 Phnom Dei is a hill near Siem Reap.

 Banteay Srei

 Banteay Srei is a 10th-century temple about 30 km northeast of Siem Reap.
 It is notable for its fine intricate decorative carvings on rose pink sandstone.

-Gastronomy

-Recently, Siem Reap has become the country's centre of contemporary Khmer cuisine and houses many notable Cambodian restaurants, such as The Sugar Palm, Embassy, Chanrey Tree, Raffles Hotel, and Cuisine Wat Damnak.